sanilrod/Contactless-Attendence-System/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch ('git checkout -b Contactless-Attendence-System')
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes ('git commit -m 'Contactless-Attendence-System'')
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch ('git push origin Contactless-Attendence-System')
 5. Open a Pull Request